Hyperbaric Oxygen Therapy: a Hidden Gem for Healing

 While modern cancer treatments like chemotherapy and radiation can be life-saving, they also can cause long-term side effects.
 Many times after surviving cancer, the effects of both the disease and its treatments can last for years.
-These side effects can include pain, tissue damage and problems with organ function.
+These side effects can include pain, tissue damage, and problems with organ function.

 One form of therapy that can alleviate these symptoms and aid patients in healing is hyperbaric oxygen therapy, or HBOT.
-This form of therapy is an evidence-based treatment that is demonstrated to heal and reduce the severity of wounds, infections and late effects of radiation.
+This form of therapy is an evidence-based treatment that is demonstrated to heal and reduce the severity of wounds, infections, and late effects of radiation.
 In patients who complete the treatment recommended by their physicians, the rate of healing ranges from 85 to 95 percent.

 Hyperbaric oxygen therapy is effective in the treatment of many medical conditions.
-The most
+The most common conditions for which patients seek relief are diabetic foot injuries that won’t heal, non-healing or complex surgical wounds like skin grafts, and late-radiation therapy injuries.

 Healing in Our Backyard

-The Hyperbaric Center at Parkwest is located at the Physicians Plaza next to Parkwest Medical
+The Hyperbaric Center at Parkwest is located at the Physicians Plaza next to Parkwest Medical Center.
+The Hyperbaric Center at Parkwest includes four hyperbaric-trained physicians, a

-technicians who are trained in hyperbaric medicine.
+hyperbaric-trained nurse practitioner, a practice manager, and four full-time emergency medical technicians who are trained in hyperbaric medicine.
 Patients receiving hyperbaric oxygen therapy come five or six days per week for sessions lasting approximately two hours.

 Lindsey Harrell, MD, treats dozens of patients each week with hyperbaric oxygen therapy.
 “We see an extraordinary success rate for our patients receiving this therapy,” says Dr. Harrell.
 “The benefits of hyperbarics enable the body to repair itself in ways you can’t get from just breathing in regular air,” she explains.
 “The reason this works is that it stimulates our bodies to form new blood vessels and create new tissue, which can also heal tissue that may be injured from radiation.”